-11.5.2.1NOTE 3: In some platforms these services may be called accessibility services, but in some other platforms these services may be provided as part of the user interface services.

-NOTE 4: Typically these services belong to the same set of services that are described in clause 11.5.2.1.

-NOTE 5: To comply with this requirement the platform software can provide its own set of services or expose the services provided by its underlying platform layers, if those services conform to this requirement.
+11.5.2.2 Void

+Note: This clause from previous versions of EN 301 549 has been merged in with clause 11.5.2.1.

-11.5.2.3 Use of accessibility services
+11.5.2.3 Use of accessibility services (recommendation)

-Where non-web softwarethe software provides a user interfaceuser interface it shall use the applicable documented platform accessibility servicesdocumented platform accessibility services.
-If the documented platform accessibility servicesdocumented platform accessibility services do not allow the software to meet the applicable requirementapplicable requirements of clauses 11.5.2.5 11.5.2.5 to 11.5.2.1711.5.2.17, then software that provides a user interface shall use other documented platform servicesdocumented services to interoperate with assistive technologyassistive technology.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed should use the applicable documented platform accessibility services listed in clause 11.5.2.1.
+If the documented platform accessibility services do not allow the software to meet the applicable requirements of clauses 11.5.2.5 to 11.5.2.17, then the functionality that is not closed should use other documented platform services to interoperate with assistive technology.

-NOTE: The term "documented platform accessibility services" refers to the set of services provided by the platform according to clauses 11.5.2.1 and 11.5.2.2.

-It is best practice to develop software using toolkits that automatically implement the underlying platform accessibility services.
+Note: It is best practice to develop software using toolkits that automatically implement the underlying platform accessibility services.

 11.5.2.4 Assistive technology

-Where the ICT isnon-web softwareassistive technology assistive technology it shall use the documented platform accessibility servicesdocumented platform accessibility services.
+Where ICT is, or includes, non-web software that is assistive technology, the assistive technology shall use the documented platform accessibility services corresponding to clauses 11.5.2.5 to 11.5.2.17.

-NOTE 1: The term "documented platform accessibility services" refers to the set of services provided by the platform according to clauses 11.5.2.511.5.2.1711.5.2.1 and 11.5.2.2.

-NOTE 2: Assistive technology can also use other documented accessibility services.
+Note: Assistive technology can also use other documented accessibility services.